PhoenixTales/phoenix-docs/vision/vision-of-gothic.md

 **IGN:** What's special about Gothic?
 Why is it different?

 **Stefan:** Gothic is a roleplaying game for everyone.
-It's so easy to play the game, even my mother could do it, really.
-Gothic has the most intuitive and easiest user interface ever encountered around roleplaying games having this much content.
-And everything that has impact on the game, fighting, spellcasting, character-improvement can be seen in the gameworld rather than in dozens of menus or on character sheets with hundreds of numbers and tiny little bars.
-But under all this simplicity, there stands a full roleplaying game and no simple 3D shooter with swords.
+It's so <span class="orelight">easy</span> to play the game, even my mother could do it, really.
+Gothic has the most intuitive and <span class="orelight">easiest</span> user interface ever encountered around roleplaying games having this much content.
+And everything that has impact on the game, fighting, spellcasting, character-improvement can be <span class="orelight">seen</span> in the gameworld rather than in dozens of menus or on character sheets with hundreds of numbers and tiny little bars.
+But under all this <span class="orelight">simplicity</span>, there stands a full roleplaying game and no simple 3D shooter with swords.
 (IGN, 11.06.1998)

-**Mike:** The character development is based on visualization.
+**Mike:** The character development is based on <span class="orelight">visualization</span>.
 Every enhancement of your characters skills and attributes will be shown in graphical effects like changing character animations, there are no more character stats. (src??)

 ## Making of a fantasy RPG